Vedshinkre/Projects_ML_Football_Predictor/README.md

 ## Code Structure and Flow
 ### 1. Data Scraping
-o The script begins with importing required libraries such as requests and BeautifulSoup to fetch and parse data from the web. o The raw HTML data is cleaned and structured into a pandas DataFrame.
+ <li> The script begins with importing required libraries such as requests and BeautifulSoup to fetch and parse data from the web. <li>
+<li> The raw HTML data is cleaned and structured into a pandas DataFrame.<li>

 ### 2. Data Cleaning and Preprocessing
 o Irrelevant columns are dropped, and missing values are handled.